 - 1. Obtain a copy of your class specification (class spec) also known as a job description. - 2.
-The sample job description below is for the Applications Systems Specialist. - 3.
-Go through the class spec line-by-line, and note any changes in the column to the right. - 4.
+The sample job description and form below is for the Applications Systems Specialist. - 3.
+Go through your class spec line-by-line, and in the assessment form (following the sample), note any changes in the column to the right. - 4.
 If anything is missing, add the missing information in the right column. - 5.
 Once completed, if the column to the right contains a significant amount of information, it is possible that your position has undergone changes to warrant a reclassification. - 6.
 If the column to the right is mostly empty, it is most likely that your position does not warrant a reclassification.